Learn all about Benjamin Moore Edgecomb Gray, plus see 21 real homes that use it!

 If either of these situations is one you can relate to, you may have found your perfect paint pal in Edgecomb Gray!

 HC-173 is one of Benjamin Moore’s most popular neutral shades of paint.
-SO popular, in fact, that they’ve double-dipped on its wild success and sell this paint shade under not just one name, but two!
+SO popular, in fact, that they’ve triple-dipped on its wild success and sell this paint shade under not just one name, but three!
 More on that later.

 For now, as you’ve probably guessed, the latest paint shade in our in-depth paint color series is none other than Edgecomb Gray.
 Let’s dig in and see if it’s a great option for your own home!